13 of The Best Ways To Avoid Being Catfished

 If you meet someone online and they tell you all sorts of far-fetched stories that don’t make sense or seem weird, it’s most likely not true.

 If you wouldn’t do something with someone you’ve met in real life, don’t do it with someone online.
-Things like wiring money or giving out personal information to people you don’t know isn’t what most people would do if they just met someone.
+Things like Most people would not wire money or give out personal information to people they don’t know or just met.
 The same logic applies to meeting someone online.

 Make sure that you are able to see their face.
 Some scammers will talk to you over the phone if you can’t see their face.
 Most scammers don’t want to use anything that can help identify them.
 It’s much harder to identify someone by their voice than by how they look.
 By using a video chat service, you can see the person that you’re talking to and is another defense in avoiding being catfished.

 In almost all of the cases that we’ve worked with, the person had some suspicions.
-Trust your instincts This is the first line of defense in protecting yourself online.
+Always trust your instincts and do your research.

 Do you have any other tips for us?
 Let us know in the comments below.